Bernardo’s personal recommendations for Amsterdam!

-Cannibale Royale fulfills all needs for anyone who loves good food, lots of meat, exotic beers and the most beautiful wines.
+Cannibale Royale fulfills all needs for anyone who loves good food, lots of meat, exotic beers, and the most beautiful wines.
 Cannibale Royale is a bar where you can feel like a prehistoric being again.
-You are always welcome to drop by for a delicious cocktail or special beer to compliment their meaty treats.
-So forget all hypes about haute cuisine for a minute, it’s time to enjoy everything that is tasteful, rich in flavour and is just simply good!
+You are always welcome to drop by for a delicious cocktail or special beer to complement their meaty treats.
+So forget all hypes about haute cuisine for a minute, it’s time to enjoy everything that is tasteful, rich in flavor, and is just simply good!

-Restaurant Blue Amsterdam is a wonderful ‘secret’ in the centre of Amsterdam.
-Situated atop the Kalvertoren shopping centre, many shoppers below often have no idea of the spectacular views and food that awaits with delicious sandwiches and homemade lemonade and local beers.
+Restaurant Blue Amsterdam is a wonderful ‘secret’ in the center of Amsterdam.
+Situated atop the Kalvertoren shopping center, many shoppers below often have no idea of the spectacular views and food that awaits with delicious sandwiches and homemade lemonade, and local beers.

 The Avocado Show

-For amazing haring and kibbeling (typical Dutch fish treats) visit the stand on the nieuwmarkt square (It’s not there every day though).
+For amazing haring and kibbling (typical Dutch fish treats) visit the stand on the Nieuw Markt square (It’s not there every day though).

-Have a “broodje kroket” with mustard (white bun with a croquette filled with ragout) at Van Dobben, the dutchest snack there is.
+Have a “broodje kroket” with mustard (white bun with a croquette filled with ragout) at Van Dobben, the most dutch snack there is.

 Best French fries at Vleminckx Sausmeesters, make sure to get them with mayonnaise or peanut sauce for the most authentic taste.
 You can also get a ”patatje oorlog” for a combination of mayonnaise and peanut sauce with chopped onion.

-Waterlooplein market is second-hand market for original souvenirs.
+Waterlooplein market is a second-hand market for original souvenirs.
 Open: Monday-Saturday from 9:30-18:00

 Dappermarkt: less touristy local market (best kebab!)
 Monday through Saturday 9 am – 5 pm